sbakht/vault/project.arabic.md

 4. Identify any harf needed for meaning
 5. Modify verb if needed by the harf
 	- go back to step 3 if needed

+### Options for question types

+single choice - single direction

+multiple choice with single select (or other variates of fixed selection)
+	- single flow
+	- each own direction
+	- right/wrong direction

+multiple choice with multi select (or other variations of fixed selection)
+	- single flow
+	- each combination own direction or closed set of directions
+	- right/wrong direction

+user inputed string
+	- single direction
+	- parse and switch case into multiple directions

+user string + multiple choies